SOMI is fully accredited by the Joint Review Commission on Education in Radiologic Technology.

 The school upholds strict standards of clinical excellence and professionalism for its students.
 In order for a student to be eligible for graduation, they must demonstrate satisfactory completion of all didactic and clinical course work requirements.
 Students will be required to pass a comprehensive exam at the completion of the second semester (sophomore year) and sixth semester (senior year) with a score of 80 and 85% respectively.
 Students who do not sit for the exams face immediate dismissal from the program on academic grounds.
 This dismissal will be reported to the ARRT/ARDMS and may impact future application to sit for the ARRT/ARDMS exam.
 All coursework for the term in which the exam is scheduled will receive a grade of F. Students who sit for the exam and fail to make the minimum score will be dismissed from the program, the dismissal will be reported to the ARRT/ARDMS, but individual course grades will not be impacted.
 See individual course syllabi for additional details.
 Sonography track students are expected to pass the physics board administered by the ARDMS at the end of the junior year in order to progress into the senior year.

 Students must satisfy all progression requirements established by the SOMI in order to receive the Certificate of Completion required to sit for the ARRT or ARDMS certification examination.
 They must also satisfy general education graduation requirements in order to receive the BS degree from Marshall University.
-After January 1, 2015, applicants for the ARRT examination must demonstrate completion of an academic degree prior to sitting for the examination.
+Applicants for the ARRT examination must demonstrate completion of an academic degree prior to sitting for the examination.